Altricch/GNN-s/README.md

 ### Repository Structure
 Since time constraints, please note that our code has a lot of content reduncency which has to be clean up in future iterations (e.g, having one file for each model, one train/test loop, etc...).
+For each runnable file, we assume you are in the root of the project.
 The repository is structured as follows:

     ├── README.md                                  <- The top-level README.